On the fundamental group of the complement of a complex hyperplane arrangement: Introduction

 \section{Introduction}

 Many topological properties of a complex hyperplane arrangement can be expressed in terms of its combinatorial structure (matroid).
-For example, it is true for the cohomology ring of the complement of the arrangement \cite{OS} and for the Malcev completion of the fundamental group of the complement \cite{Ko}.
-However, for fundamental group of this complement all known algorithms of computation use non-matroidal data.
-(In the case of complexified real arrangement the answer can be expressed in terms of oriented matroid, which requires more information then just dimensions of all intersections of hyperplanes as for ordinary matroid.)
+For example, this is so for the cohomology ring of the complement of a complex hyperplane arrangement \cite{OS} and for the Malcev completion of its fundamental group \cite{Ko}.
+However, all known algorithms for computing the fundamental group itself use non-matroidal data.
+(In the case of a complexified real arrangement, the answer can be expressed in terms of the corresponding oriented matroid, which requires more information then the mere dimensions of all intersections of hyperplanes, as for the ordinary matroid.)

-Due to the classical theorem of Zariski, the fundamental group of the complement of a hypersurface in $\cc P^n$ is isomorphic to the fundamental group of the complement in a generic 2-dimensional plane of it's intersection with the hypersurface.
-Hence in our case it is sufficient to study fundamental groups of complements of line arrangements in $\cc P^2$.
-In this paper we use a description of combinatorial structure of line arrangements in terms of projective configurations, which is essentially equivalent to using matroid language, but has an advantage of being more visual.
+Due to a classical theorem of Zariski, the fundamental group of the complement of a hypersurface in $\cc P^n$ is isomorphic to the fundamental group of the complement of the hypersurface section in a generic 2-dimensional plane.
+Hence, in the case under consideration, it suffices to study the fundamental groups of the complements of line arrangements in $\cc P^2$.
+In this paper we describe the combinatorial structure of line arrangements in terms of incidence structures, which is essentially equivalent to using the matroid language but has the advantage of being more visual.

-The aim of this paper is to construct two combinatorially equivalent line arrangements in $\cc P^2$ whose complements have different fundamental groups.
-Our approach to this is the following.
+The aim of this paper is to construct two combinatorially equivalent line arrangements in $\cc P^2$ whose complements have non-isomorphic fundamental groups.
+Our approach is as follows.

-We consider the canonical map $\po(X)\to H_1(X,\zz)$ where $X$ is the complement of a line arrangement $L$.
-The first homology group $H=H_1(X,\zz)$ is a free Abelian group which is canonically determined by the configuration $C$ describing combinatorial structure of $L$.
-We construct for any $C$ an invariant of the group $\po(X)$ with respect to isomorphisms $\po(X)\to\po(X')$ inducing trivial automorphism of $H$, where $X$ and $X'$ are complements of line arrangements combinatorially described by $C$.
-This invariant depends only on $\po(X)/\gamma_4\po(X)$, where $\gamma_k G$ denotes the $k$-th member of the lower central series of a group $G$.
+Let $X$ be the complement of a line arrangement $L$, and let $C$ be the incidence structure describing the combinatorics of~$L$.
+By $H$ we denote a free Abelian group whose basis is indexed by the lines of~$C$.
+The first homology group $H_1(X,\zz)$ is a free Abelian roup as well, and its basis consists of cycles going around the lines of~$L$ in the positive direction.
+Thus, it is canonically isomorphic to~$H$.
+Let $X'$ be the complement of another line arrangement whose combinatorics is described by the same structure $C$.
+In view of the canonical isomorphisms $H_1(X,\zz)\cong H$ and $H_1(X',\zz)\cong H$, we have canonical projections $\po(X)\to H$ and $\po(X')\to H$, whose kernels are the commutator subgroups of $\po(X)$ and $\po(X')$.